MatteoDiTucci/software-design/README.md

 ## Who should read this book
 The book is intended mainly for people who just started their journey into software design or who are in the middle of it.
 If you have being seriously studying the topic for 5+ years, likely you are not going to find big surprises.
 However, I still suggest you to go through the table of contents: you might find one or two learnings worth a quick read.
+As a last consideration, the book is heavily skewed towards object-oriented programming though many advices apply to all [programming paradigms](http://www.cs.albany.edu/~sdc/CSI500/Downloads/ProgrammingParadigmsVanRoyChapter.pdf)

 ## Teach me back
 I really appreciate any feedback about the book and my current understanding of software design.